 Allergic manifestations are treated.
-Antibiotics are given as needed for bacterial infections of the ears, sinuses, lungs, or gastrointestinal or genitourinary tracts and, in severe cases, are given prophylactically.
+Antibiotics are given as needed for bacterial infections of the ears, sinuses, lungs, or gastrointestinal or genitourinary tracts.
+In severe cases, antibiotics are given prophylactically.

 Because immune globulin replacement therapy contains mostly IgG and minimal amounts of IgA, patients with IgA deficiency do not benefit from it.
 However, there still is some risk of sensitizing patients to IgA or triggering an anaphylactic reaction in those who previously developed anti-IgA antibodies.
 Rarely, if patients have no antibody response to vaccines and if prophylactic antibiotics are ineffective in preventing infection, specially formulated immune globulin preparations that contain extremely low levels of IgA can be tried and may be somewhat effective.

 Patients with selective IgA deficiency are advised to wear an identification bracelet to prevent inadvertent plasma or immune globulin administration, which could lead to anaphylaxis.